EPauthenet/fda.oce/README.md

 ```

 # Demo
 Here is an example of how to use these functions.
 We compute the modes for temperature and salinity profiles of the reanalysis [GLORYS](http://marine.copernicus.eu/services-portfolio/access-to-products/) in the Southern Ocean for December of 2015.
+The profiles are stored in a matrix named Xi, of size levels*stations*variables.

 First we load the data and fit the Bsplines on the 1691 profiles of the example.
 By default the function fit 20 Bsplines.
 It returns a fd object named 'fdobj' :
 ``` r